arnavzambre5555-maker/finterest-bollinger-band/README.md

 No notebooks required

+No manual steps

-All outputs generated in one run
+Running main.py generates all mandatory outputs in one execution.

-Required output files:

-trained_model.pkl

-predictions_jan_2026.json

-results_summary.json

-trades_log.csv

-9. File Structure
+10. Repository Structure
 .
 ├── main.py
 ├── ml_model.py